How to Remove Write Protection from a USB

 There are several ways to remove write protection from a USB stick if you have a Windows PC.
 Let’s take a look at some of them now.

 Turn Off Bitlocker

 Ever since Windows 7, BitLocker has been integrated into the OS to protect your data with encryption.
-The software is primarily used for internal drives, but it can also encrypt USB sticks/drives.
-Bitlocker isn’t turned on by default, but it might be the case that you’ve enabled it before and forgot about it or that someone else did it.
+The software primarily gets used for internal drives, but it can also encrypt USB sticks/drives.
+Bitlocker is off by default, but you may have activated it before and forgot about it, or someone else did it.

 After you’ve turned BitLocker off, try to copy something on the USB stick and see if this has solved the problem.

 Use Diskpart to Disable Write Protection

 Diskpart is a command tool that lets you manage all storage units that get detected by the computer.
 To remove write protection using Diskpart, follow these steps: